JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/organizations.md

-The child accounts in J1 should match those in your AWS Organization hierarchy.
+The member accounts in J1 should match those in your AWS Organization hierarchy.